 Although most of his work has been for defendants, nine times his clients have received huge checks—three for nine-digit amounts, six for eight-digit amounts—three times after verdicts, twice after a month of trial but before verdict, and four times before trial.

 Since 2013: (1) International arbitrators after trial made favorable rulings on cross-allegations of tortious interference and breaches of fiduciary duty and of the covenant of good faith and fair dealing regarding a Mexican joint venture.
-Confirmed, ECF No. 70, No. 1:13-cv-01129-GBD (S.D.N.Y.
+Confirmed, ECF No. 70, No. 13-01129 (S.D.N.Y.
 Oct.
 9, 2014).
 (2) Gary represented a class of insurance companies suing for fraud and RICO; settled for $450 million.
 (3) Gary represented plaintiffs in two legal malpractice cases which settled for substantial confidential sums.
 (4) Gary represents a trade association of independent physicians, as well as a class consisting of the trade association and its members, in litigation against a large hospital system involving contractual disputes and unlawful competition issues.

 Selected trials from 2003–2012: (1) In what the trade press described as a “landmark” insurance coverage case, the New York Appellate Division first affirmed dismissal of counterclaims against Gary’s insurer client and in a later opinion partially reversed the trial court (after a four-month trial), resulting in rulings entirely in favor of his client.
 (2) In a bench trial of a derivative suit, a judge found in favor of his clients, president and chairman of a corporation.
 (3) A Chicago jury awarded his computer consulting clients a verdict, producing $8 million (with prejudgment interest).
 (4) His client defendant insurance broker obtained a directed verdict after three months of trial; a co-defendant was held liable for more than $50 million.
 (5) A Denver federal court, after trial, decided preliminary injunction and venue issues favorably to his client in a trade secret case (which then settled).
 (6) A three-week federal jury trial in Charlotte, North Carolina, followed by an appeal to the Fourth Circuit, produced a satisfactory result in a dispute over workers compensation programs.
 (7) His client (an apartment co-op) obtained a directed verdict in a construction dispute with a tenant and then was awarded a substantial fee.